 By carefully crafting your headings, you enhance both user experience and SEO, making your content more approachable, understandable, and discoverable.

 Image descriptions and file names

 Using keywords in the file names of images within your page can also prove effective.
 Separate words in your keyword phrases with hyphens.
 Then you should ensure the ‘alt’ descriptions of your images also contains the keywords or a subtle variation of it.

 You might have a lot of images on the same page, so don’t over do naming everything with the same words.
 Pick an overall theme and ensure the file names and descriptions all revolve around the page topic.

 You should link your content to high authority sites with content that’s related to yours.
 This helps Google to identify the topic of your content.
 Outbound links will also indicate to Google that your content is well researched and therefore more authoritative.

 You should also use a couple of internal links in your page.
 This will encourage your site visitors to view more than just one page within your domain, and it will boost your site’s standing with Google.

+Search engine optimisation is such a critical part of any digital marketing strategy.
 When you create the next post on your blog or website, make sure to incorporate these on page SEO elements.
 They may be just what you need to break through the competition and to rank high on Google search.